pkp/pkp-docs/dev/plugin-guide/en/getting-started.md

 The `version.xml` file provides information required to load the plugin.
 The `<application>` must match the plugin's directory name.
 The `<type>` must be the plugin's [category](./categories).

-The `<compatibility>` tags must inform with which applications the plugin is compatible.
-For each application, you must specify the versions with which the plugin is compatible using the `<release>` tags.
+Starting with 3.5.0, the `<compatibility>` tags *should* state the application version requirements.
+For each application, you must specify the applications and versions with which the plugin is compatible using the `<release>` tags.

+Starting with 3.6.0, `<compatibility>` statements will be required.

+(Prior to 3.5.0, `<compatibility>` statements are not supported and will be ignored if specified.)

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>